Homomorphisms to 3-manifold groups: Introduction

+Of course, if $G$ is finitely presented, then one can take $G_0 = G$, and there is nothing to prove.
+Since finitely generated $3$--manifold groups are finitely presented \cite{Scott:Coherence}, it might appear that Theorem~\ref{t:main} is not relevant to the study of homomorphisms between $3$--manifold groups.
+On the contrary, Theorem~\ref{t:main} is an important tool, and in particular implies the following theorem, answering a question of Reid--Wang--Zhou \cite[Question 3.1.(C2)]{RWZ}.

-This result is related to the following partial order on $3$--manifold groups: $G_1 \ge G_2$ if there is an epimorphism $\phi \co G_1 \to G_2$.
+\begin{thmA} Let $\left( M_i \right)_{i \ge 1}$ be a sequence of compact $3$--manifolds (possibly with boundary).
+Every infinite sequence of epimorphisms $\pi_1(M_1) \onto \cdots \onto \pi_1(M_n) \onto \cdots$ contains an isomorphism. \end{thmA} It is worth remarking that Reid, Wang and Zhou ask their question about closed, orientable, aspherical $3$--manifolds, whereas the only assumption we need is that they are compact.
+Theorem~\ref{t:DCC} proves the descending chain condition for the following partial order on $3$--manifold groups: $G_1 \ge G_2$ if there is an epimorphism $\phi \co G_1 \to G_2$.
 Per Calegari \cite{Calegari:mathscinet}, understanding this order is an important question in $3$--manifold topology.

-Theorem~\ref{t:DCC} proves the descending chain condition for this order.
+Theorem~\ref{t:DCC} is proved in Section~\ref{s:outline of proof} as a consequence of Theorem~\ref{t:main}.
+The proof of Theorem~\ref{t:DCC} is by contradiction, and the group $G$ from Theorem~\ref{t:main} used in this proof arises as a direct limit of the sequence of maps $\pi_1(M_i) \onto \pi_1(M_{i+1})$.

+Partial results about Reid, Wang and Zhou's question were already known.
+Reid--Wang--Zhou \cite[Theorem 3.4]{RWZ} gave a positive answer to this question in case all $M_i$ are (closed, orientable, aspherical) Seifert $3$-manifolds.
+A key step of their proof is showing that epimorphisms between fundamental groups of aspherical Seifert 3-manifolds with the same $\pi_1$ rank are realized by non-zero degree maps, which does not hold in general for epimorphisms between closed aspherical 3-manifolds groups of the same rank (see \cite{Gonzalez-Acuna-Ramirez2003}).

+Soma gave a positive answer to Reid, Wang and Zhou's question in case all $M_i$ are hyperbolic \cite[Theorem 1]{Soma}.
+Since every hyperbolic 3-manifold group embeds into $\mathrm{PSL}(2, \mathbb C)$, Soma's result can be derived using the classical Hilbert Basis Theorem.
+To make this approach work in the general case, one would need to not only show that all 3-manifold groups are linear (which is still open for certain graph manifolds), but also to find a \emph{single} linear group into which \emph{every} 3-manifold group embeds.
+Whether this can be done is an open question which seems to be out of reach of current methods.

+In order to solve Reid, Wang and Zhou's question in full generality, a new approach was needed.
+We avoid questions of linearity and assumptions of positive degree by using Theorem~\ref{t:main} as a replacement for the Hilbert Basis Theorem.
+From the point of view of equations over groups, a homomorphism $h \co G \to H$ between groups corresponds to a solution in $H$ to a system of equations (where the generators of $G$ are variables, and the relators of $G$ give equations).
+In this language, Theorem~\ref{t:main} is an analogue of the Hilbert Basis Theorem, uniformly for all groups in $\Man$.
+In the language of \cite{GH}, Theorem~\ref{t:main} says that $\Man$ is an \emph{equationally noetherian} family of groups.